Everything You Need to Know About Day 19 of the World Cup

 Switzerland have also enjoyed some strong results as they drew 1-1 with Brazil in the group stages and eventually finished as runners-up behind the Selecao in Group E.

-A Swiss win on Tuesday would see them into the last eight for the first time in 60 years, per football writer Archie Rhind-Tutt:
+A Swiss win on Tuesday would see them into the last eight for the first time in over 60 years, per football writer Archie Rhind-Tutt:

 Archie Rhind-Tutt @archiert1